James-Ansley/latenights-textbook/docs/the-basics/comprehensions.md

   ```

 Note that in all of these cases, the `if condition` is optional.
 Here, the `condition` is just some expression that can be evaluated to
 `True` or `False`.

 :::info But what about Tuple Comprehension?
 You may have noticed no examples have been given for "tuple comprehension".
-If you used round brackets `()` for a comprehension, you would create what
+If you use round brackets `()` for a comprehension, you would create what
 is called a _generator expression_.

 These are described in the